jeebonAI/deck/long-version.md

 These challenges highlight a universal need for a platform that cuts through the digital noise, fosters genuine connection, provides nuanced control, and helps users capture and understand their own life story.

-## **Our Solution: Jiboni \- Unify Your Digital Life, Enhance Your Real Life**
+## **Our Solution: Jeebon \- Unify Your Digital Life, Enhance Your Real Life**

-Jiboni offers an integrated mobile application designed to be the central hub for your connections, memories, and legacy, actively working to enhance your real-world interactions.
+Jeebon offers an integrated mobile application designed to be the central hub for your connections, memories, and legacy, actively working to enhance your real-world interactions.
 Its core value is realized when users connect with their network within the app.

 The platform is built on four core pillars:

 * **Communicate:** Seamless and secure text, voice, and video communication, organized within the context of your defined Circles, eliminating platform switching and preserving context.
 Features like potential translation support enhance global usability.
-Jiboni offers superior privacy and contextual control compared to generic platforms.
+Jeebon offers superior privacy and contextual control compared to generic platforms.
-* **Connect (Circles):** Jiboni's cornerstone innovation.
+* **Connect (Circles):** Jeebon's cornerstone innovation.
 Create and manage distinct Circles for every facet of life (Personal, Private, Public – e.g., family, work teams, social clubs, sports teams, event groups), providing unparalleled granular control over privacy and communication flow.
 This solves the context collapse and privacy issues inherent in mainstream platforms, enabling appropriate interaction across all spheres within one app.
-Using Circles effectively requires inviting members of those circles to join Jiboni.
+Using Circles effectively requires inviting members of those circles to join Jeebon.
 * **Cherish (Trees):** A powerful, collaborative family tree feature focused on preserving familial legacy through multimedia integration and shared contribution.
 Building a family tree inherently involves inviting family members to participate and contribute.
 * **Remember (Memory Taking & AI):** Capture your life story in rich detail – text notes, voice recordings, photos, videos, saved conversations.
 The future AI integration is designed not for passive scrolling, but for active connection and understanding.
   * **Intelligent Organization & Retrieval:** The AI will index your information (memories, messages, tree data, circle interactions) allowing you to find anything easily.
-  * **Meaningful Connections & Suggestions:** Unlike algorithms optimizing for screen time, Jiboni's AI aims to enhance real-life connections.
+  * **Meaningful Connections & Suggestions:** Unlike algorithms optimizing for screen time, Jeebon's AI aims to enhance real-life connections.
 It will analyze shared interests, activities, and connections within your circles and tree to make useful suggestions, prompting meaningful conversation and interaction.
-  * **Connecting the Dots:** The AI will help you see patterns and connections across your entire "Jiboni" (life story) – linking memories, people, and events to provide deeper personal insights and strengthen your understanding of your own narrative and relationships.
+  * **Connecting the Dots:** The AI will help you see patterns and connections across your entire "Jeebon" (life story) – linking memories, people, and events to provide deeper personal insights and strengthen your understanding of your own narrative and relationships.

-Jiboni's unique integration aims to bring coherence to your digital life while actively fostering more meaningful connections and understanding in your real life, driven by the interactions within your invited network.
+Jeebon's unique integration aims to bring coherence to your digital life while actively fostering more meaningful connections and understanding in your real life, driven by the interactions within your invited network.

 ## **Market Opportunity: A Universal Need for Integrated Connection Management**

-Jiboni targets a vast global market characterized by high digital adoption and a fundamental, universal need for better tools to manage connections, communications, memories, and legacies, moving beyond superficial online interactions.
+Jeebon targets a vast global market characterized by high digital adoption and a fundamental, universal need for better tools to manage connections, communications, memories, and legacies, moving beyond superficial online interactions.

 **Market Sizing:**